Data integrity

 A telegram from 1896 reporting astronomical observations of two comets.
-The nonsense words represent numbers, taken from a predefined list, in order to prevent data errors in transmission.
+The random words represent numbers, taken from a predefined list, in order to prevent transcription errors during transmission.

-Data integrity is the maintenance of, and the assurance of, data accuracy and consistency over its entire life-cycle.
-It is a critical aspect to the design, implementation, and usage of any system that stores, processes, or retrieves data.
-The term is broad in scope and may have widely different meanings depending on the specific context even under the same general umbrella of computing.
+Data integrity is the maintenance of, and the assurance of, data accuracy and consistency over its entire life-cycle and is a critical aspect to the design, implementation, and usage of any system that stores, processes, or retrieves data.
+The term is broad in scope and may have widely different meanings depending on the specific context – even under the same general umbrella of computing.
 It is at times used as a proxy term for data quality, while data validation is a prerequisite for data integrity.

-Definition

 Data integrity is the opposite of data corruption.
 The overall intent of any data integrity technique is the same: ensure data is recorded exactly as intended (such as a database correctly rejecting mutually exclusive possibilities).
 Moreover, upon later retrieval, ensure the data is the same as when it was originally recorded.
 In short, data integrity aims to prevent unintentional changes to information.
 Data integrity is not to be confused with data security, the discipline of protecting data from unauthorized parties.

 Any unintended changes to data as the result of a storage, retrieval or processing operation, including malicious intent, unexpected hardware failure, and human error, is failure of data integrity.
 If the changes are the result of unauthorized access, it may also be a failure of data security.
 Depending on the data involved this could manifest itself as benign as a single pixel in an image appearing a different color than was originally recorded, to the loss of vacation pictures or a business-critical database, to even catastrophic loss of human life in a life-critical system.